pltrees/abcboost/README.md

 make
 cd ..
 ```
-This will create three executables (`train`, `predict` and `map`) in the `abcboost` directory.
+This will create three executables (`abcboost_train`, `abcboost_predict` and `abcboost_map`) in the `abcboost` directory.
-`train` is the executable to train models.
+`abcboost_train` is the executable to train models.
-`predict` is the executable to validate and inference using trained models.
+`abcboost_predict` is the executable to validate and inference using trained models.
-`map` is an auxiliary executable to generate the histogram mapping without actually training the model.
+`abcboost_map` is an auxiliary executable to generate the histogram mapping without actually training the model.
 The mapping is used to quantize the real-value features to negative integers within 0..`-data_max_n_bins`.
+We can dump the discretized data by adding `-dump libsvm` or `-dump csv` as an argument of `abcboost_map`.

 The default setting builds ABCBoost with multi-thread support [OpenMP](https://en.wikipedia.org/wiki/OpenMP) (OpenMP comes with the system GCC toolchains on Linux).
 To turn off the multi-thread option, set `OMP=OFF`: